Skip to main content

 THE CRITIC HAD A GLASS “BUT”...

 One additional argument critics sometimes use to make glass-bottle reuse seem inefficient is to say that consumers would have to burn gasoline to get the bottles to the pickup point.
 This is a specious argument—if consumers take the bottles back to their grocery store as part of their normal shopping trip, there is no additional gasoline use.
-There would be extra gas used to get the collected bottles to the nearest sterilization plant, but such costs would be offset by lower curb-side recycling costs and lower energy costs for the bottler's processes.
+Similarly, when new bottled products are shipped from bottling plants to stores, the trucks would take the empties back to the plant on the return trip (instead of being empty).
+There could actually be a net transportation savings since curb-side recycling costs would be lowered due to less weight to transport.

 The second barrier to bottle reuse is food-store chains, who are none-too-enthusiastic about the idea of having to collect bottles.
 It takes space and (usually) extra people to manage collection and deposit refunds.